gburghardt/oxydizr/README.md

 event.
 The `<img>` is notified first of the mouse click.
 After those event handlers have been processed, the `<a>` is notified of the click event, then the `<p>` and so on until the top of the document tree is reached.
-Only when the `<html>` tag is notified by the browser of the click event does Oxysizr respond:
+Only when the `<html>` tag is notified by the browser of the click event does Oxydizr respond:

 1. Oxydizr patches the browser event object, adding a method called `stop()` that calls `stopPropagation()` and `preventDefault()`.
 This is just a